-Furthermore, when an engine computer fails, it may or may not trigger any form of alert.
+Hopefully, you discovered your ECM failure because of something less catastrophic than your car totally failing to start.
+When an ECM fails, it may or may not trigger any form of alert.
 This can make troubleshooting difficult and can lead to a misdiagnosis of a non-functioning computer.

 If you suspect any of these symptoms, you should consider replacing or repairing the ECM.

-Replace Your ECM to Save Time & Stress
+Replace Your ECM to Save Time and Stress

-Where Do I Begin If I Want to Replace My Car’s Engine Computer?
+Where do I Begin if I Want to Replace My Car’s ECM?